 - Chat logs (Group chats as well as direct message texts)

 When a recording is initiated, all participants in the meeting will be prompted to either consent to be recorded or leave the meeting.
 This prompt will also come up for anyone joining the meeting at any point while the recording is occurring.
+This is not a replacement for the consent form, which is still required.

 Where does the recording get saved?

 The host has the option to save the recordings either locally, to the Host's computer, or to the Zoom cloud.
-By default, both recording methods are private to the Host until the host elects to share files.
+By default, both recording methods are private to the Host until the Host elects to share files.

 The recording is divided into multiple parts: